 As confident as most people tend to be in their parking skills, sometimes we all have some spatial relations issues to put it lightly.
 Suppose you’ve decided to back your car up to the garage just as you have dozens upon dozens of times before.
-This time, however, you experience an involuntary lapse in judgment and next thing you know, you’ve backed into the garage door and dented the bottom two panels of your precious garage door.
+This time, however, you experience an involuntary lapse in judgment, and next thing you know, you’ve backed into the garage door and dented the bottom two panels of your precious investment.

-What do you do now?
+You’ve hit your garage door with your car, so how do you fix it?
 Should you attempt to fix the issue yourself, consult a professional to fix it for you, or simply replace the damaged panels?